-Red light cameras have been a topic I have written about numerous times on this site. according to a personal injury lawyer the issue has been often criticized by the media and academics alike.
+Red light cameras have been a topic I have written about numerous times on this site.
+This issue has been often criticized by the media and academics alike.
 The characters behind the contracts with the city of Chicago have been put in jail for fraud, all the while multiple studies have shown they bring almost no positive safety impact on the intersections where the lights are placed.

 Prior to the Covid-19 pandamic outbreak, which led to a shelter-in-place throughout the state, the Illinois house of representatives passed a bill that would have outlawed red light cameras.
 That bill never had a chance to reach the Senate as the state legislature closed down like most businesses.